Patsy Ramsey: JonBenét's death

 On July 9, 2008—nearly 12 years after their daughter's death and two years after Patsy's death—Boulder District Attorney Mary Lacy issued a letter stating that John Ramsey and his late wife should no longer be considered suspects in their daughter’s death.
 The decision was based on new DNA evidence that was collected from JonBenét's clothing, which belonged to an unidentified male not part of the family.
 This particular type of DNA analysis did not exist at the time of the killing.

 Boulder County District Attorney Mary Lacy said new DNA tests point to an "unexplained third party" as possibly responsible for the killing.
-Modern "touch DNA" suggests that a male of Hispanic origin (per updates on DNA and DNA found under JonBenét's fingernails two weeks after the murder, to which Hunter had access) left traces on two separate clothing articles: the undergarment panties and leggings.
+Modern "touch DNA" suggests that a male of Hispanic origin, per updates on DNA and DNA found under JonBenét's fingernails two weeks after the murder, to which Hunter had access, left traces on two separate clothing articles: the undergarment panties and leggings.
 The official exoneration was done against normal practice, and the Boulder police have still not cleared them.

-(Mark Beckner, retired Boulder Chief of Police, has claimed that Mary Lacy had always strongly believed that a mother could not possibly be responsible for the death of her daughter in that fashion (and so sought to exonerate Ramsey), and that the trace DNA found on JonBenét's underwear (believed by the Colorado Bureau of Investigation to be either sweat or saliva) was in such minute quantities (nanograms) that it could have come from the clothing's manufacturing process.)
+In 2015, Mark Beckner, retired Boulder Chief of Police, claimed that Mary Lacy had always strongly believed that a mother could not possibly be responsible for the death of her daughter in that fashion, and so sought to exonerate Ramsey, and that the trace DNA found on JonBenét's underwear, believed by the Colorado Bureau of Investigation to be either sweat or saliva, was in such minute quantities (nanograms) that it could have come from the clothing's manufacturing process.